Therapist. Human. Son. Mate. Realistic idealist. Champion of social justice. Artist. Writer. Grown-up Lost Boy. TBD...

 Agencies, schools, businesses, and groups frequently need assistance in understanding mental illness from a larger perspective in terms of customer or employee retention, compensation and performance review, addressing problematic behaviors, candidate screening, and development of policies and processes.

-Therapists are frequently requested to assist in legal matters such as child custody cases, civil claims, or even court-ordered therapy.
-Much of this type of work is better performed by a forensic psychologist with specialized training per various statutes and regulations.
+Therapists are frequently requested to assist in legal matters such as child custody cases, criminal cases, civil claims, or even court-ordered therapy.
 My availability to assist in any legal matter will depend on a number of factors that would best be discussed in-person.
-I am available for court-ordered therapy in both the pre- and post-adjudication stages.
-I do not conduct child custody evaluations, but am available for social study evaluations that can be included in larger custody evaluations.
-Also, parenting coordination and parenting facilitation services are available.
+I am most often retained for trial consulting, sentencing/mitigation work, and expert testimony about mental health issues.
+I am also available for court-ordered therapy in both the pre- and post-adjudication stages.
+All forensic services are retained by the Court or an attorney.
+I do not accept forensic work directly from named parties in a legal matter.

 What will happen in the first session?